nearpit/ALFrameworkComparison/README.md

 - [ ] Omitting __SUPERIOR__?
 - [ ] Online tuning parameters?
 - [ ] Comparison to the conventional approach ?
+- [ ] Seed for split and seed for pytorch ?